Home » Kitchen » Canning, Preserving, Jam + Jellies » Jelly & Jam Making Basics 101

 Commercial pectins are made from apples or citrus fruit and are available in both powdered and liquid forms and may be used with any fruit.
 Many canners prefer the added pectin method for making jellied fruit products because fully ripe fruit can be used, cooking time is shorter and set, so there is no question when the product is done, and the yield from a given amount of fruit is greater.
 However, some canners avoid commercial pectin because of the bitter taste and the need for more sugar, masking the fruit’s natural flavor.

-If you are looking to make a lower sugar or a no sugar jellied product, no added sugar pectin or less sugar pectin are options.
-Search for recipes specific to no- or low-sugar jellied fruit or look in the package inserts for recipes.
+If you want to make a lower sugar or a no-sugar jellied product, no added sugar pectin or less sugar pectin are options.
+Search for recipes specific to no- or low-sugar jellied fruit, or look in the package inserts for recipes.

 Both my Jalapeño Wine Jelly and my Mulled Wine Jelly use low-sugar pectin.